cb-cities/sierra-charlie/README.md

 pigz json/*.json
 ```

-For production use, the data should be compressed using the Zopfli algorithm, which offers a superior compression ratio, at a cost of significant processing time.
+For production use, the data should be compressed with the Zopfli algorithm, which offers a superior compression ratio, at a cost of significant processing time.
 This may be selected with the `-11` parameter.  _([“These go to eleven.”](https://youtube.com/watch?v=4xgx4k83zzc))_

 ```
 pigz -11 json/*.json